hauke96/simple-task-manager/README.md

 Development information can be found in the `client` and `server` folder.

-Additional technical documentation (setup, deployment, api, security, development, etc.) can be found in the `doc` folder.
+Additional technical documentation (deployment, api, security, architecture, etc.) can be found in the `doc` folder.

 # Contribute